Python Turtle - Lesson 6¶

 44my_ttl.hideturtle()

-Download lesson_6_ex_3.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_6_ex_3.py file and save it in your lesson folder.

 1import turtle